-Vineyard Pre-School: Age appropriate classes for the young ones are well staffed and provide a safe and caring environment and simple lessons for the older pre-school children.
+Vineyard Toddler, Pre-School, and Kindergarten classes: Age appropriate classes for the young ones are well staffed and provide a safe and caring environment and simple lessons for the older pre-school children.
 The rooms have age specific toys and activities and a beautiful underwater mural for the young ones.
-(Kindergarten is included in the pre-school program.)
 Available from ten minutes before each service until the end of the service.
 A registration process insures that parents and guardians are matched with their children for pick up.

-Vineyard Student Ministries: Youth (5th through 12th grade) [visit web site]
+Vineyard Student Ministries: Youth (6th through 12th grade)

-9:30 and 11:00am Sunday Celebrations: 5th - 8th Grades meet each Sunday at the 11am celebration, from after opening worship through the end of the service.
+Jr. High: 6th - 8th Grades meet each Sunday at the 10:30am celebration, from after opening worship through the end of the service.
 It’s a chance to relax and get to know God.
 We have fun together, we read the Bible together, and we pray together.
 Please join us -- there’s no pressure... you’ll meet good friends, discover how awesome loving Jesus is, and score some sweet high fives!
 Seriously, we practice our high fives.

 Mission Trips, Retreats & Special Events are available for middle and high schoolers throughout the year.
 As children mature we also make room for them to serve alongside adults in several ministry areas from multi-media to worship team.